 Most of his work is from Yosemite national park where he had spent a very long time.
 To date many photographers try to copy his work by shooting from the same location in almost the same lighting.
 In my opinion, a lot of them have now done better than him but then there is just one original and so regardless of how many more photographs get clicked, Ansel Adam’s work will always remain a masterpiece.

-Ansel Adams, used to visualize the final print even before setting up the camera.
-That visualization guided everything – from clicking the camera till the final print.
+Ansel Adams used to visualize the final print even before setting up the camera.
+That visualization guided everything – from clicking the camera until the final print.
 Every image was conceptualized and captured.
 Being a large-frame camera/view-camera user, the number of exposures were very limited.
 So, every exposure was valuable.

 Complete use of Dynamic Range

 Ansel Adams had a particular style of photography.
 His photographs used the full tonal range of the medium.
 His photographs have the brightest white as well as the darkest black while keeping the subject in middle silvers (when it comes to Ansel Adams, I call the middle tonal values as silver rather than gray since that is how they appear to me).
 All his famous photographs are in Black and White, though he did work with colors in the latter part of his life.

 The photographs have everything in focus.
 Ansel Adams took pains to focus the most important element.
 Added to that is the depth of field, which appears to be almost infinite.
 The foreground stands out as sharp as the distant elements.
 He had in fact formed a group of photographers who used this method and was aptly called ‘Group f/64’.
 We worry about diffraction effects at such small apertures but he and his group managed enchanting photographs without any softness anywhere.

 Another interesting feature in his landscapes is that everything has a character to it, mostly due to lighting conditions and textures.
 The compositions itself are very simple and strong.